Aroma-Consult/LITA--Class-Projects/README.md

 -  Microsoft Excel
   1. For Data Cleaning
   2. For Analysis
-  3. For Visulization
+  3. For Data Visualization

--  SQL- Structured Query Language for querying of data
+-  SQL- Structured Query Language for Querying of Data

 -  GitHub for Portfolio Building

+  ###